tmpanza-lab/DHCP-Configuration-Lab/README.md

 ## Objective

-The objective of this lab exercise is to familiarize yourself with the configuration and management of Dynamic Host Configuration Protocol (DHCP) in a small campus network environment.
-In this lab you will perform a DHCP configuration for a small campus network.
-You will configure a Router’s outside interface as a DHCP client.
-You will then set up DCHP services, using a Cisco router first and then an external DHCP server.
+The objective of this lab exercise is to familiarize myself with the configuration and management of Dynamic Host Configuration Protocol (DHCP) in a small campus network environment.
+In this lab I will perform a DHCP configuration for a small campus network.
+I will configure a Router’s outside interface as a DHCP client.
+I will then set up DCHP services, using a Cisco router first and then an external DHCP server.
 The external DHCP server is inside the campus LAN but outside the router.

 ### Skills Learned